Flyfishing for science… and the biggest, brightest steelhead that’ll ever grab your fly!

-The methods used to catch Kamchatka steelhead will be familiar to those used to catch them in British Columbia.
-By using a down-and-across swing method of fly presentation, we're able to solidly hook the fish, hopefully bring it to hand, take a sample of a few scales, tissue for DNA, and record it's length, girth and sex.
+The methods used to catch Kamchatka steelhead will be familiar to those used to catching them in British Columbia, Alaska and the Lower 48.
+By using a down-and-across swing method of fly presentation, we're able to solidly hook the fish, hopefully bring it to hand, take a sample of a few scales, tissue for DNA, and record its length, girth and sex.
 Finally, the fish is marked dorsally with a numbered tag so that if we catch it again, growth and life history data can be compared.
 One of the great advantages of using anglers to collect samples (as compared to old style methods of gill nets or seine nets) is that we can make our studies of the fish and then release them alive.
 No harm is done to the overall population.

 For steelhead flyfishers, the thrills go far beyond the science side of the project.
 What any adventurer will take home from a visit to Kamchatka are indelible memories of steelhead that grow to an immense size, and the sheer power they exhibit when hooked, usually at or within a couple miles of tidewater.